donal-crotty/FinalYearProject/README.md

 This application, added with a Thesis with the title "What will be the most beneficial type of data visualization for a user to analyse tidal wave predictions in Ireland?" investigated this concept idea both practically and via research.

+## This repo is a work in progress.
+I plan to refactor my Final Year Project in Angular to help me learn the framework.
+I will be updating this repo as I work.